 If your circuit's instructions are several years old, they may not address the latest legal developments (e.g., new legislation or a new Supreme Court decision).

 A topic treated in a cursory manner in your circuit might be the subject of an extended, well-reasoned annotation in another circuit, and suggest a claim or defense that had not occurred to you.

-It is, therefore, an imprecise tool, but, we think, a helpful one.
+This is, therefore, an imprecise tool, but a helpful one.

-Keeping current with new or amended instructions is a challenge, since the courts post the changes with little if any notice.
+Keeping current with new or amended instructions is a challenge, since the courts post the changes without any notice.
 So I check the federal sites for changes every week.
 Keeping up with state changes is a bit problematic, but links for checking them are

 No matter which service you use, it is good practice to double check the official sites